Omoda E5 new car review

 Background

 After years of promising to flood our market with electric vehicles, China finally has, with all manner of new EVs from unfamiliar brands arriving to take on the established makers.
 Here's another, the Omoda E5, a Chery automotive group product that sells alongside the conventional petrol version of this car that was launched just before it.
-As with other Chinese EVs from brands like the BYD, MG, GWM Ora and NIO, this one primarily sells on value, technology and design.
+As with other Chinese EVs from brands like the BYD, MG, GWM Ora and Leapmotor, this one primarily sells on value, technology and design.

 + More